 Keep credit cards open.
 Unless you find yourself overspending with your credit card, or your card issuer charges you an annual fee and you don’t feel it’s worth it, you may want to keep your credit card accounts open.
 Closing an account can decrease your available credit, which may increase your utilization rate and hurt your scores.

-Strategically apply for new accounts.
+Apply for new accounts.
 Submitting new credit applicants can lead to hard inquiries, which may temporarily hurt your credit scores.
 Generally, it’s best to only apply for a new account if you have a specific reason for taking out a loan or getting a new credit card.

 Even if you work on your credit history for years, you may never reach the highest possible score, an 850 for most scoring models.
 However, you can often get the best financing offers even if you don't have an 850.
 Once you have a score of 800 or higher (or, even above 780 in some cases), you may be in the excellent score range and creditors could offer you the best available interest rates and terms on a new account.